awsdocs/aws-greengrass-developer-guide/doc_source/gg-config.md

 1. If prompted, on the **Greengrass needs your permission to access other services** dialog box, choose **Grant permission** to allow the console to create or configure the Greengrass service role for you\.
 You must use a service role to authorize AWS IoT Greengrass to access other AWS services on your behalf\.
 Otherwise, deployments fail\.
 ![\[The "Greengrass needs your permission to access other services" dialog box.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/service-role-grant-perms.png)

    The AWS account you used to sign in must have permissions to create or manage the IAM role\.
-For more information, see [Greengrass Service Role](service-role.md)\.
+For more information, see [Greengrass service role](service-role.md)\.

 1. On the **Set up your Greengrass group** page, choose **Use default creation** to create a group and an AWS IoT Greengrass [core](gg-core.md)\.